FredHutch/easybuild-life-sciences/EasyBuild_Presentation.md

 - easyconfig is package, version, toolchain
 - toolchain is compiler, base libraries
+- environment is complex
+- Modules and Easybuild manage complexity
-- easyconfigs will build the same for everyone
+- easyconfigs will build and run the same for everyone

 ---